Setting Backup Reminder Frequency and Options

 To let those backups accumulate indefinitely, select the "Retain all backups (never delete)" radio button.
 To only keep a certain number of the latest backups you have made, use the "Retain only the latest" radio button, and set a number in the field following that.
 (You can only change that number after you have selected "Retain only the latest".)
 Allowable values in that field for the number of backups to retain range from 3 (fewer would be unsafe!) to 20.
 If you think you want more than 20 backups to be retained, just use the "Retain all backups" option instead!

 Trick: If you are making a backup and don't want it to be deleted by the "Retain only the latest" option, perhaps a year-end backup, change the backup filename as you are making the backup to not start with "DONATION".
-For instance, you might call it "2011YearEndDONATION-2011-12-31.DB.GBK (or whatever the actual date is on which you are making the backup).
+For instance, you might call it "2015YearEndDONATION-2015-12-31.12.00.00.DB.GBK (or whatever the actual date and time is on which you are making the backup).
 When the "Retain only the latest" option is turned on, only old backups whose name starts with "DONATION" will be deleted.

 Configuring Internet Backups

-The controls at the bottom of the window determine whether or not a backup to a secure Internet location is made after every regular backup.
+The first set of controls at the bottom of the window determine whether or not a backup to a secure Internet location is made after every regular backup.
 The "Do an Internet backup after each regular backup" checkbox starts out unchecked, in which case none of the buttons below it can be used.
 If you do wish to do Internet Backups, check that checkbox.

 Finally, once you have your Unique ID you need to click the Setup Storage button to set up a secure storage area in the Internet storage for backups, associated with your Unique ID, and a with a password that you will be prompted for.
 For greater security, the password you enter must be a strong password.

-N.B.
-There is no way to recover your Internet backup password if you forget it, so please be sure that multiple people in your organization know what it is.
+Note: There is no way to recover your Internet backup password if you forget it, so please be sure that multiple people in your organization know what it is.

 To help ensure that you cannot lose your Unique ID, two additional steps are taken by the Setup Storage button, after the basic setup has been completed.
-First, you are prompted with an option to email your Unique ID (but not your password!) to Cooperstock Software, for safe storage.
+First, you are prompted with an option to email your Unique ID (but not your password!) to Software4Nonprofits, for safe storage.
 That way if you lose everything else (but at least know your Internet backup password), we can supply the Unique ID back to you, and you can recover your latest Internet backup.
-A copy of that email will also be sent back to you, so you can forward it to others in your organization, for safe-keeping.
+A copy of that email will also be sent back to you, so you can forward it to others in your organization, for safe keeping.

 After that email is (optionally) sent, a report is displayed listing your Unique ID, and with a place on which you can write in your password, if you feel secure about doing so.
 Please Print that report, and keep copies of it in a safe place.